FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

-# Using NOMAD as an electronic lab notebook
+# Use NOMAD as an electronic lab notebook

 In this tutorial, we will explore how to use NOMAD's Electronic Lab Notebook (ELN) functionality to record experiments effectively.
 You will learn how to create entries for substances and instruments, record samples along with their processing conditions, and the various measurements that make up your experiments.
 We will also cover NOMAD's built-in ELN templates, which help structure and interlink different aspects of an experiment, providing a clear, visual overview of the entire workflow.

+## Before you begin

+This tutorial requires no prior experience with NOMAD.

+Before starting this tutorial, please make sure you have the following:

+1. **NOMAD user account**
+   Creating and editing ELN entries requires a NOMAD user account.
+   You can create an account by following the steps described in the [overview page](overview.md#create-a-nomad-user-account){:target="_blank" rel="noopener"}.

+2. **Understanding of the key elements in NOMAD**
+   A basic understanding of NOMAD’s core concepts, such as uploads, entries, and their relationships, will be helpful.
+These concepts are introduced in the section [key elements in NOMAD](upload_publish.md#the-key-elements-in-nomad){:target="_blank" rel="noopener"} and will be reinforced throughout the tutorial.

+3. **Basic familiarity with experimental workflows**
+   A general understanding of experimental workflows (e.g., materials preparation, processing, and measurements) is helpful, but not required.

+---

+## What you will learn

+In this tutorial, you will learn how to use NOMAD as an electronic lab notebook (ELN) to document and organize experimental research data.

+By the end of this tutorial, you will be able to:

+1. Create and manage an ELN upload in NOMAD
+2. Create ELN entries for substances, samples, instruments, processes, and measurements using built-in schemas
+3. Reference and interlink ELN entries to represent complete experimental workflows
+4. Document material processing steps and visualize them using workflow graphs
+5. Integrate processes and measurements into a single experiment entry
+6. Search, filter, and explore your ELN entries using the NOMAD GUI and custom widgets

-In doing this, we will apply an example of an experiment on preparing solution-processed polymer thin-films and measuring their optical absorption spectrum.
+In this tutorial, we will apply these concepts using an example experiment involving the preparation of solution-processed polymer thin films and the measurement of their optical absorption spectrum.

 ??? example "About the example experiment used for this exercise"
     In this exercise, we will work with an example experiment involving the preparation and characterization of Poly(3-hexylthiophene-2,5-diyl) ("P3HT") thin films.
 The experiment consists of three main activities: preparing solutions, depositing thin films, and measuring optical absorption.

     1. **Preparing solutions:** The polymer powder is mixed with a solvent in predefined quantities to achieve the desired concentration.
 A scale is used to accurately weigh the polymer powder, ensuring precise solution concentration.

-    2. **Depositing thin-films:** The prepared solution is used to create a thin film on a glass substrate through spin-coating.
+    2. **Depositing thin films:** The prepared solution is used to create a thin film on a glass substrate through spin-coating.
 By carefully controlling the spin speed and duration, the desired film thickness is achieved.

     3. **Measuring optical absorption:** The optical absorption spectrum of the thin film is acquired using a UV-Vis-NIR spectrometer.
 The measurement results are saved as a .csv file for further analysis.